||The Micah Program

 urge students to apply as soon as possible.
 Applications

-received after May 1will be considered as places become
+received after April 22nd will be considered as places become

 If you are an incoming Transfer student or want to